 When the First Will was finished with its conquest, it had become everything.
 The Will contained the whole Earth.
 The Will filled the whole Sky.

-Thus, things were as before, with the Sky above, the Earth below, and the belly of the Will stretched between them.
+Thus, things were as before, with the Sky above, the Earth below, and the belly of the Will stretched around them.

 And the Will saw that this was insufficient.

 Satiation kills hunger.
-Great size stops growth.
+Great size halts growth.
 Horded treasure does not glint.
 When there is nothing to want, there is nothing to value.
-The fire dies when it has nothing left to burn.
+When it has burned all, the fire dies.